The Psychotronic Man: Distribution

-Reception
+Reception and legacy

 R.G.
 Young describes the movie in the Encyclopedia of Fantastic Film as a "minor thriller".
 John Stanley's Creature Features is equally dismissive: "Slow-moving, ponderous independent feature ... with long stretches where very little happens."

-Film critic Michael J. Weldon later coined the term Psychotronic movie for a low budget genre B movie that is ignored or disdained by the mainstream.
+Film critic Michael J. Weldon later coined the term Psychotronic movie for a low budget genre B movie that was ignored or disdained by the mainstream.
 According to Weldon, "My original idea with that word is that it's a two-part word.
 'Psycho' stands for the horror movies, and 'tronic' stands for the science fiction movies.
 I very quickly expanded the meaning of the word to include any kind of exploitation or B-movie."
 The term gained popularity throughout the 1980s with Weldon publishing The Psychotronic Encyclopedia of Film, The Psychotronic Video Guide, and Psychotronic Video magazine, and has subsequently been adopted by other critics and fans.
 Use of the term tends to emphasize a focus on and affection for those B movies that lend themselves to appreciation as camp.

+The film was also parodied by RiffTrax, consisting of Mystery Science Theater 3000 alumni Bill Corbett, Kevin Murphy and Michael J. Nelson, on September 22, 2017.